GSK Sweet Nightmare runs a four-day window at KBDfans with an eight-variant matrix

 The economics here are not the GMK CYL economics, and the comparison is worth being precise about.
 A doubleshot run amortizes a mold across thousands of units, where variant breadth is mostly a kit-configurator question and the marginal cost of offering one more kit is low.
 A resin artisan run amortizes nothing across the matrix — each colorway-finish combination is its own cast, its own pigment mix, its own QC pass.
 Eight variants on a four-day window is a real production commitment, not a checkbox on a configurator.
 That the run is shaped this way at all is the genuinely new thing.

-The editorial answer is not yet in.
-The sell-through curve over the four days will tell most of the story; a flat curve that holds steady through close says the matrix expanded the cohort, a front-loaded curve that empties the popular variants on day one and leaves the others sitting says the matrix mostly redistributed an already-decided buyer pool.
-Neither reading is available yet.
+The editorial answer was not available at close — variant-level sell-through data is not published for artisan resin runs, and neither KBDfans nor Goldenstar released the breakdown publicly.
+The two-reading frame still holds as the analytical lens: a flat curve through close would say the matrix expanded the cohort; a front-loaded curve that emptied the popular variants on day one and left the others sitting would say it mostly redistributed an already-decided buyer pool.

 KBDfans hosting, Goldenstar making

 One short note on the vendor relationship.
 KBDfans is hosting the run; Goldenstar is the maker.
 This is the same hosted-runner shape covered in the vendor-led customs piece, now applied to an artisan resin maker rather than a doubleshot project — a maker bringing their cast batch to a high-traffic storefront in exchange for the chrome and the reach, rather than running checkout on their own.
-The full configurator and the live window are at KBDfans's product page.
+The product page is at KBDfans's product page.

 What we're watching